Honda Civic Type R: EK9 (1997; based on sixth generation Civic)

-The first Civic to receive the 'Type R' nameplate was based on the sixth-generation of the fan-base 'EK' Civic.
+The first Civic to receive the 'Type R' nameplate was based on the fan-base 'EK' Civic, the sixth-generation.
 The contributing base model was the JDM Civic 3-door hatchback called the SiR (code-named EK4).
-Like its sibling, the Integra Type R DC2/JDM DB8, the Civic SiR's transformation into a Type R was achieved by working on the base model and improving it to Honda's idea of a car capable of high performance on the circuit.
+Like its sibling, the Integra Type R DC2/JDM DB8, the Civic SiR's transformation into a Type R was achieved by building on the base model and refining it into Honda's vision of a car capable of high performance on the circuit.

 The first Civic to receive the Type R badge was introduced on 19 August 1997, as the EK9.
-The EK9 shared many characteristics with the Integra Type R DC2/JDM DB8 such as omission of sound deadening and other weight reduction measures, a hand-ported 1.6-liter DOHC VTEC B16B 4-cylinder engine, front-helical limited-slip differential and a close-ratio 5-speed manual transmission.
-The B16B engine boasted one of the highest power output per liter of all time for a naturally aspirated engine with 185 PS at 8,200 rpm and 160 Nm at 7,500 rpm of torque from 1595 cc of displacement.
+The EK9 shared many characteristics with the Integra Type R DC2/JDM DB8, such as the omission of sound deadening and other weight reduction measures, a hand-ported 1.6-litre DOHC VTEC B16B 4-cylinder engine, front-helical limited-slip differential and a close-ratio 5-speed manual transmission.
+The B16B engine boasted one of the highest power output per litre of all time for a naturally aspirated engine with 185 PS at 8,200 rpm and 160 Nm at 7,500 rpm of torque from 1595 cc of displacement.
 For the first time, a strategically seam-welded monocoque chassis was used to improve chassis rigidity.
 The interior featured red Recaro bucket seats, red door cards, red Type R floor mats, a titanium shift knob, and a Momo leather-wrapped steering wheel.
 The EK9 was only available for sale in Japan.

 Performance figures include a 0-60 mph acceleration time of 6.7 seconds and a quarter-mile time of 15.3 seconds.
 The EK9 could reach a top speed of 140 mph.

 In 1998, the Civic Type R Motor Sports edition was introduced.
-It came with steel wheels, the standard grey EK interior, manual windows, no air conditioning and without any other creature comforts.
+It came with steel wheels, the standard grey EK interior, manual windows, no air conditioning, and no other creature comforts.

 Facelift

-The Type Rx model introduced in 1999 was given a CD player, body-colored retractable electric door mirrors, power windows, auto air conditioning, keyless entry unlock system, aluminium sports pedals, and a carbon type center panel.
+The Type Rx model introduced in 1999 was given a CD player, body-colored retractable electric door mirrors, power windows, auto air conditioning, keyless entry unlock system, aluminium sports pedals, and a carbon-type center panel.
 The Type Rx was the final model of the EK9 generation.
 Production of the EK9 Civic Type R totalled 16,000 units.

 In 1999, Honda tuning company Spoon Sports designed an N1 racing version of the Type R that had the B16B engine redline increased from 8,400 rpm to 11,000 rpm.